-On holidays to Bayahibe you can laze on a flawless tropical beach, go salsa dancing and snorkel round a coral reef.
-No wonder they filmed the Bounty Bar ads here.
+Holidays to Bayahibe take you to the home of the Bounty Bar ad.
+Here, you can laze on flawless tropical beaches, go salsa dancing and snorkel round coral reefs.

 Set on the Dominican Republic’s southeast coast, Bayahibe used to be a small fishing village.
 And it still is.
-The hotels may have moved in but at heart this place is all about a little piece of laid-back Caribbean living.
-And with its tropical charm and powder-soft sandy beaches, it’s one of the island’s biggest getaway spots.
+The hotels may have moved in but, at heart, this place is all about a little piece of laidback Caribbean living.
+And with its tropical charm and powder-soft sandy beaches, it’s one of the island’s top getaway spots.

 Blue Flag beach

 The beach at Bayahibe has clean, white, powdery sand and the sea’s nice and shallow.
-You’ve got restaurants and food stands overlooking the beach, and if you need ice-cream and chair rentals the small waterfront market has it covered.
-Snorkellers are in the right spot – head over to the waters by Dreams hotel and you’ll find colourful damselfish in the coral reef here.
+You’ve got restaurants and food stands overlooking the beach.
+And if you fancy an ice-cream or want to rent a deckchair, the small waterfront market has it covered.
+Snorkellers are in the right spot, too.
+Head over to the waters by Dreams hotel and you’ll find colourful damselfish in the coral reef.

 Active days and nights

-By day, divers can swim with hammerheads, dolphins and turtles just a speedboat ride away.
-And out of the resort to the north at Anamuya Lake, thrill-seekers can get up in the treetops with a 3-kilometre zip line course, the Caribbean’s longest.
-If you’ve got any energy left after that lot, you might want to show off your best salsa moves at Bayahibe’s open-air dance spots.
+By day, divers can swim with the likes of hammerheads and turtles.
+Head north out of the resort to Anamuya Lake and thrill-seekers can get up in the treetops with a three-kilometre zip line course, the Caribbean’s longest.
+If you’ve got any energy left after that lot, you can show off your best salsa moves at Bayahibe’s open-air dance spots.

 Explore the national park

-Right on your doorstep you’ve got Parque del Este national park.
+You've got Parque del Este national park right on your doorstep.
 What you get here is mangrove-studded lagoons, painted caves and over 100 types of birds.
 Also part of this huge place is Isla Saona, about a 45-minute boat ride away.
 This undeveloped island is a bit of a celebrity – its beaches starred in the Bounty ads.
 You can spend a whole day here just sunbathing, swimming and snorkelling.